John Ritter: Theater

-J For J at LA's Court Theatre March 14-April 21, 2002.
-Starring John Ritter, Jeff Kober and Jenny Sullivan.
-Directed by Joseph Fuqua.
-Written by Jenny Sullivan.
+He starred in "J For J" at LA's Court Theatre from March 14 – April 21, 2002, alongside Jeff Kober and Jenny Sullivan.
+It was directed by Joseph Fuqua and written by Jenny Sullivan.
+In 2003, Ritter made his final stage appearance in All About Eve at the Ahmanson Theatre.

 Personal life

-On October 16, 1977, Ritter married actress Nancy Morgan, with whom he had three children: Jason Carly, and Tyler.
+On October 16, 1977, Ritter married actress Nancy Morgan, with whom he had three children.
 They divorced on September 1, 1996.
 He married actress Amy Yasbeck on September 18, 1999, at the Murphy Theatre in Wilmington, Ohio.
-They had a child born in 1998.
-Yasbeck played his love interest in the first two Problem Child movies, though as two different characters.
+They had a child born five years to the day before Ritter's death.
+Yasbeck played his love interest in the first two Problem Child films, though as two different characters.
 Yasbeck also played Ritter's wife in two sitcom appearances.
 In 1991, both were guest stars on The Cosby Show, in which Yasbeck played the in-labor wife of Ritter's basketball coach character.
 In 1996, Ritter guest-starred on Yasbeck's sitcom, Wings, as the estranged husband of Yasbeck's character, Casey.

 Death

-On September 11, 2003, Ritter was rehearsing for 8 Simple Rules... for Dating My Teenage Daughter on the Walt Disney Studios lot in Burbank, California when he suddenly fell ill and began to experience problems with his heart.
-Sweating profusely, vomiting, and complaining of chest pain, he was taken across the street to the Providence Saint Joseph Medical Center at 6:00 pm.
-Ritter was initially treated by emergency room physicians for a heart attack; however, his condition quickly worsened.
-Ritter was then diagnosed with aortic dissection and was taken into surgery but he was pronounced dead at 10:48 p.m.
-He was 54.
+On September 11, 2003, Ritter was rehearsing for 8 Simple Rules... for Dating My Teenage Daughter on the Walt Disney Studios lot in Burbank, California, when he suddenly fell ill: sweating profusely, vomiting, and complaining of chest pain.
+He was taken across the street to the Providence Saint Joseph Medical Center (the same hospital where he had been born) at 6:00 pm.
+Ritter was initially treated by emergency room physicians for an assumed heart attack; however, his condition quickly worsened.
+Ritter was then diagnosed with aortic dissection and taken into surgery, but was pronounced dead at 10:48 pm, at the age of 54.

 A private funeral for Ritter was held in Los Angeles on September 15, 2003, after which he was interred at Forest Lawn Memorial Park in Hollywood Hills.

 In 2008, Ritter's widow Amy Yasbeck, on behalf of herself and Ritter's children, filed lawsuits against doctors involved in Ritter's treatment and Providence St. Joseph Medical Center.
-The lawsuits against Providence St. Joseph were settled out of court for $9.4 million.
-A $67 million wrongful-death lawsuit against two of the physicians, radiologist Matthew Lotysch and cardiologist Joseph Lee, went to trial.
+A number of those lawsuits were settled out of court, for a total of $14 million, including a settlement for $9.4 million with Providence St. Joseph.
+A$67 million wrongful-death lawsuit against two of the physicians, radiologist Matthew Lotysch and cardiologist Joseph Lee, went to trial in 2008.
 Yasbeck accused Lee, who treated Ritter on the day of his death, of misdiagnosing his condition as a heart attack and Lotysch, who had given him a full-body scan two years earlier, of failing at that time to detect an enlargement of Ritter's aorta.
 In 2008, at the Los Angeles County Superior Court, the jury concluded that the doctors who treated Ritter the day he died were not negligent and thus were not responsible for his death.